mhira-project/patient-report/README.md

 You can use the app pressing the reporting button in the MHIRA application.
 This will redirect you to the shiny app you just installed.

+# Troubleshooting of the shiny app in the shiny container

+If you want to see output from the shiny app you can attach the container to your terminal using

+docker attach to attach the shiny docker container e.g. 'docker attach mhira-docker_shiny1'.